LOOPS ⋅ Frequently Asked Questions

 Sensory Disabilities

 Sensory disabilities involve impairments in one or more of the senses, including sight, hearing, touch, taste, and smell.
-Common examples are blindness, deafness, and tactile sensitivities.
+Typical examples are blindness, deafness, and tactile sensitivities.

 According to the World Health Organization, an estimated 2.2 billion people globally have vision impairment or blindness, and over 5 % of the world’s population (466 million people) has disabling hearing loss.